-Think of it as a blueprint of how to plan, manage, and execute tasks and projects, from start to finish.
+Think of it as a blueprint of how to plan, manage, and execute tasks, from start to finish.

-There are various types of project management methodology, and they vary depending on factors, such as the business type, industry, and size.
+There are various types of management methodology, and they vary depending on factors, such as the business type, industry, and size.

 Additionally, your choice will depend on the project type and scope.

 As a project manager, you will realize that during your lifetime, you will implement more than one of these methods and techniques to bring projects to a successful end.
 It’s worth noting that this is not just for project managers.
 You must also let your team use a project management tool for the entire process to go smoothly.

 And, keep in mind that since no one team or project is exactly alike, a method that works for one company might not work for another.
 That’s why learning more than one strategy may prove beneficial, not only to the success of your projects but also to your career.